At some point during their lives, most people will have to think about relocating for a job. A huge step for any

 There’s no great secret to performing well in a job interview – it relies heavily on research, preparation and good interview technique.

 We’ve got preparing your answers to the most common graduate job interview questions covered - but in order to succeed in a job interview, researching the employer is just as important.

 Researching an employer is key to nailing a graduate job interview – so what do you need to know?

-When researching the company, you should be looking to find out:
+When researching the company, you should try to find out:

 Once you know what you’re looking for, here’s how you can go about finding it:

 Usually, you’ll be able to find out what the company does (their product or service), their history and major successes, recent news, and information about the team – try the home page, ‘About Us’ and ‘Meet The Team’ pages of the employer's website.
 Many company's display their mission statement here too, but if they don't, you might have to dig a little deeper!

 Whether you notice a clear focus on company culture, or you come across lots of information on their ethical policy – these things will help to shape your understanding of the organisation, and what they look for in an employee.

 These days, the majority of companies are present on at least one social media platform -and often several.
 A Twitter, Facebook, LinkedIn, YouTube or Instagram feed can give you great insight into what a company is like, as well as some of its key players.

 If you come across the company on social media, ‘like’ or ‘follow’ their page to get updates on the latest news, and to see what they are posting or sharing.